Areas of Persistent Poverty Project (APP) and Historically Disadvantaged Community (HDC) List

 Use this tool to determine if your grant project is within an Area of Persistent Poverty or a Historically Disadvantaged Community.

-2) Any CensusTract with a poverty rate of at least 20 percent as measured by the 2014–2018 5-year data series available from the American Community Survey of the Bureau of the Census.
+2) Any Census Tract with a poverty rate of at least 20 percent as measured by the 2014–2018 5-year data series available from the American Community Survey of the Bureau of the Census.

 3) Any U.S. Territory.

-Once you have determined your State, County, and Census Tract, click the Filters tab in the top right of the Tool.
+Once you have determined the project’s State, County, and Census Tract, click the Filters tab in the top right of the Tool.
 Input your State, County, and Census Tract.
-This will populate columns A, B, and C. Columns E("COUNTY Meets Definition?") and F ("CENSUS TRACT Meets Definition?") will provide a Yes/No answer to if your County OR Census Tract meets the definition of an Area of Persistent Poverty.
-If either the County or Census Tract meets the definition, the project is locate in an Area of Persistent Poverty.
+This will populate columns A, B, and C. Columns E("COUNTY Meets Definition of an Area of Persistent Poverty?"), F ("CENSUS TRACT Meets Definition of Area of Persistent Poverty?"), and G (“CENSUS TRACT Meets definition of Historically Disadvantaged Community?) will provide a Yes/No answer to if your County and/or Census Tract meets the requirements.
+Please identify this information in your grant application.